The Eyes of Glouphrie

 - Length: Medium

-Here's a map of the start point:
+Here's a map of the start point and other quest locations:

 - Gliders will put you on the top floor of the Grand Tree.

 - Spirit Tree in the center of the Stronghold.

 Talk to Brimstail, who will start by talking about his new pet.
 Those cuddly creatures that wander in and around the Grand Tree.

 Curiosity will of course get the better of you and, as with all things that will get you into trouble, you are nosey and thus ask him what he is doing there.
 Brimstail will explain to you he investigates Thaumaturgy, researches the Arcane and, as if nothing else matters, attempts to explain the inexplicable.
 You, of course, cannot help but blow your own trumpet, and thus a conversation about magic ensues.
 You will come to the obvious conclusion Gnomes aren't very well know for their magical abilities, and sure enough Brimstail will agree with you.
 Extremely wise as you are, you will gladly hear the history of Gnomes and their magic, as it is crucial to understanding the Arcane.